 Benjamin Coffin (Production, Company Management EU): after a brief passage in the banking sector, Benjamin completed a professional degree in cultural administration in Mulhouse.
 In 2009, he attended the communications program at the Mulhouse Museum of South Alsace / Mulhouse Museum Center.
 The same year, he held the position of Development Officer in the Company Seven Nights (Claire Delaporte, Leonard & Delphine Yvan Corbineau), and he continued his work production management and administration with Marmite Productions & Cie (Dominique Vissuzaine and Jacques Templeraud).He continued with The Contemporary Workshops in 2011, where he assisted Bertrand Krill, assistant director to Claude Régy.
 In 2012, he became responsible for the distribution company In Glass and Against All.
 He is also responsible for the production of a performance platform ”Il Faut Brûler Pour Briller” (You’ve Got To Burn To Shine), in its 8th Issue, between Lorraine and Luxembourg.
 Youness Anzane manages the project.
 The desire to build bridges between the world of business and the cultural sector materialized his role in the sponsorship of “The People Of The Show” (Charlie Windelschmidt and Valery Warnotte), and also playing The Spinning, Scène Nationale de Mulhouse.

-Laure Dubois (Public Relations) is originally from France, but she has spent most of her youth in Morocco.
-Laure has been working as Communications/PR Consultant between Europe, Morocco and New York for music and film festivals, non-profit arts organizations, and independent publications online and print.
-Before joining Jonah Bokaer’s team she worked as Communications Associate at the International Festival of Lyric Arts of Aix-en-Provence.
+Laure Dubois (Senior Staff) is originally from France, but she has spent most of her youth in Morocco.
+Laure has been working as Communications and Design Consultant between Europe, Morocco and New York for music and film festivals, non-profit arts organizations, and independent publications online and print.
+Before joining Jonah Bokaer’s team she worked at the International Festival of Lyric Arts of Aix-en-Provence.